 Other information, such as browser type, is included in a ‘cookie’ that is sent to your computer when you complete certain tasks on our website.
 A cookie contains bits of information that enables our servers to identify and interact efficiently with your computer.
 Cookies are designed to provide a better, more customised website experience, and to make it easier for you to use our website.
 You can configure your computer to accept or reject cookies.

-Where necessary, we will remind you that the Internet is an insecure medium.
+Where necessary, we will remind you that the Internet is an unsecure medium.

 Generally, we only use and disclose information for the purpose for which it was disclosed to us or related purposes which would reasonably be expected.
 Those purposes generally include: